cs-ssa-w21/final-project-ask/README.md

 ## Instructions on Usage
 1. Run the MASKFREE_twitter_scraping.ipynb file
-to gather all of the mask-free Tweets.
+to gather all the mask-free Tweets.

 2. Run the MASKUP_twitter_scraping.ipynb file
-to gather all of the mask-up Tweets
+to gather all the mask-up Tweets.

 3. Run the data_cleaning_for_analysis.ipynb to
 merge the scraped Twitter dataframes with the COVID-19